Learn how to select default web-safe fonts or add new fonts to your design in Modern Editor.

 Topics covered in this article:

-Here are some general pointers for email client custom web font support:
+What to expect for email client custom font support:

 - Apple (iOS Mail and Apple Mail): Great support

-- Popular webmail clients (Gmail, Yahoo, Outlook.com...): Limited or zero support
+- Popular webmail clients (Gmail, Yahoo, Outlook.com...): Limited or no support, depends on the email client and browser

-You can apply specific web-safe font styles to your Modern Editor emails.
+You can select any web-safe font in Modern Editor designs.

 Under the STYLESHEET tab update your fonts at the global level by selecting ESSENTIALS > General Styles > Paragraph, and customizing your style options.
-Just click inside the Font family field to select one of the web safe fonts for emails.
+Just click inside the Font family field to select one of the web safe fonts.

 Under General Styles, click open paragraph to set Font Family.